d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 analogy to sexual reproduction.
-The authors argue that neural network overfitting is characterized by a state in which each layer relies on a specifc pattern of activations in the previous layer, calling this condition *co-adaptation*.
-Dropout, they claim, breaks up co-adaptation just as sexual reproduction is argued to break up co-adapted genes.
+The authors argue that neural network overfitting is characterized by a state in which each layer relies on a specific pattern of activations in the previous layer, calling this condition *co-adaptation*. dropout, they claim, breaks up co-adaptation just as sexual reproduction is argued to break up co-adapted genes.
-While the explanatory of this theory is certainly up for debate, the Dropout technique itself has proved enduring, and various forms of dropout are implemented in most deep learning libraries.
+While the explanatory of this theory is certainly up for debate, the dropout technique itself has proved enduring, and various forms of dropout are implemented in most deep learning libraries.